-This website offers pretty basic prep in the form of flash cards, practice tests, and study guides.
-It is nothing in depth, but it is a decent free option for the ACT only.
+This website offers pretty basic prep in the form of flashcards, practice tests, and study guides.
+It is nothing in-depth, but it is a decent free option for the ACT only.
 Again, no email or personal information is required.

 Cons: Not approved by the ACT organization so the practice tests are probably not official due to copyright issues, hard to increase scores quickly, no foundational learning options, only ACT test prep.

 What kind of organization would I be running if I didn’t recommend my own course?!
 Our course is designed to increase speed and raise test scores fast!
-Through strategies and techniques instead of academic learning we are able to have our students jump their scores significantly which increases their college admissions and funding options in a very short period of time.
+Through strategies and techniques instead of academic learning, we are able to have our students jump their scores significantly which increases their college admissions and funding options in a very short period of time.
 Here are a few examples of what we do.

-Pros: Increase scores fast for Juniors and Seniors who are looking for quick jump in scores, strategies vs relearning high school, most students are in line for top tier admissions or significant scholarships due to their scores, offers ACT & SAT/PSAT test prep courses, can add application/essay/funding/selection help if needed
+Pros: Increase scores fast for Juniors and Seniors who are looking for a quick jump in scores, strategies vs relearning high school, most students are in line for top tier admissions or significant scholarships due to their scores, offers ACT & SAT/PSAT test prep courses, can add application/essay/funding/selection help if needed

 Cons: It’s not free and it is not a magic pill- you MUST do the work in order to get the results, can be pricey depending on how much help you need.

-The Princeton Review offers a few options for ACT and SAT test prep.
+The Princeton Review offers a few options for the ACT and SAT test prep.
 You can choose between a completely self-paced course, an expert-led program, or a personalized, private tutoring program.

-Pros: Different pricing options for all budgets, guarantee, in person options available for students who need a little extra help, long history of success
+Pros: Different pricing options for all budgets, guarantee, in-person options available for students who need a little extra help, long history of success

 Cons: Relearning high school, hard to increase scores quickly, takes a more academic approach to their tutoring, can be expensive if you need more help than an accelerated student.